aminhanif/aminhanif.github.io/_posts/2025-08-20-sakralitas-sains.md

 Sebagaimana kutipan dari Wolfgang Smith:

 *What is the physical universe?
 We are told that it consists of space, time, and matter, or of space-time and energy, or perhaps of something else still more abstruse and even less imaginable, but in any case we are told in unequivocal terms what it excludes: as all of us have learnt, the physical universe is said to exclude just about everything which from the ordinary human point of view makes up the world.
-Thus it excludes the blueness of the sky and the roar of breaking waves, the fragrance of flowers and all the innumerable qualities——half-perceived and half-intuited——that lend color, charm and meaning to our terrestrial and cosmic environment.
+Thus it excludes the blueness of the sky and the roar of breaking waves, the fragrance of flowers and all the innumerable qualities---half-perceived and half-intuited---that lend color, charm and meaning to our terrestrial and cosmic environment.
 In fact, it  excludes everything that can be imagined or conceived, except in abstract mathematical terms.*

 ***